 On December 13 1963 the new educational exchange agreement between the governments of Greece and the United States was signed.
 This translated in to an expansion of educational and cultural exchange opportunities and activities.
 Today, sscholarships are awarded in all fields and disciplines and include students, professors, educators, researchers, and artists.
 To achieve this objective, the Board selects Fulbright grantees based on their academic excellence, educational and professional achievement, civic engagement, leadership potential, and character.
 Recruitment for all educational exchange programs is based on open, and fair national competition, and on individual merit and academic excellence.
 Fulbright Greece is fully committed to recognizing the inherent dignity and worth of every person, and to the provision of equal rights and opportunities.

-Since 1948 the Foundation has offered free educational advising services to thousands of individuals and has awarded grants to more than 5,000 Greek and American citizens.
-The Foundation engages its Alumni (live link?) in a variety of programs and develops opportunities to further the impact and multiplier effect of Fulbright grants.
-Each year, approximately 50 Greek and US citizens receive grants to study, teach or conduct research in the US and Greece respectively.
+Since 1948 the Foundation has offered free educational advising services to thousands of individuals and has awarded grants to more than 5,500 Greek and American citizens.
+The Foundation engages its Alumni in a variety of programs and develops opportunities to further the impact and multiplier effect of Fulbright grants.
+Each year, approximately 60 Greek and US citizens receive grants to study, teach or conduct research in the US and Greece respectively.